maxchang3/M-Schema-node/README.md

 - Currently, this project is not intended to be a library, just like the original M-Schema implementation.
 You can copy the code and use it in your own projects.
 - The original M-Schema implementation uses [LlamaIndex](https://github.com/run-llama/llama_index)’s `SQLDatabase`, which is a wrapper of [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy).
   - I use `better-sqlite3` for database interactions and replicate some of SQLAlchemy’s `inspect` functionality using basic SQL queries.
 For reference, I consulted the [SQLAlchemy SQLite dialect code](https://github.com/sqlalchemy/sqlalchemy/blob/main/lib/sqlalchemy/dialects/sqlite/base.py).
+  - Due to there is no direct equivalent of SQLAlchemy, **current only SQLite is supported**.
 - Some of the code was initially converted with the assistance of LLMs.

 ## Usage